nyan222/roman_empire_zoomcamp/README.md

 If you had difficulties with creating billing account for GCP, you could have problems with terraform site and then with terraform init, please use vpn.

-Confirm that Terraform is installed with `terraform -version`.
+Confirm that Terraform is installed with `terraform -version`:

 ``` txt
 terraform -version
 ```

-You should see something like this.
+You should see something like this:

 ``` txt
 Terraform v1.7.0